EvalynTheAnalyst/LLIN-DISTRIBUTION-ANALYSIS/README.md

 # LLIN-DISTRIBUTION-ANALYSIS
 The purpose of the project is to analyze the distribution of Long-Lasting Insecticidal Nets (LLINs) across various locations in multiple countries.
-The goal is to understand the distribution patterns, identify trends, and gain insights into the effectiveness of different distribution campaigns.
+From the analysis we are able to  understand the distribution patterns, identify trends, and gain insights into the effectiveness of different distribution campaigns.

 Dataset Overview
 The dataset contains the following columns